harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ##### What's new

-This release does not include any new features.
+This release does not include new features.

 ##### Early access

-This release does not include any new early access features.
+This release does not include early access features.

 ##### Fixed issues